LordDz/automat/README.md

-Rough design of a portfolio website, requires a lot more fine tuning so except it to be.. rough.
+Rough design of a portfolio website, requires a lot more fine tuning so expect it to be.. rough.